Highway projects mostly at risk in four states

 Covid Corollaries: Projects mostly at risk in Maharashtra, UP, Tamil Nadu and AP.
 May 2020

-The move comes in the backdrop of the World Bank and Asian Infrastructure Investment Bank’s (AIIB) decision to withhold funding and withdrawing their support for the Amaravati project.
-Reportedly, the organisations were going to previously provide funding of $500 millionin total, while the Andhra Pradeshgovernment was going to contribute $200 million.
+The move is seen in the backdrop of the World Bank and Asian Infrastructure Invest Bank’s (AIIB) decision to withhold funding and withdrawing their support for the Amaravati project.
+Reportedly, the organisations in total were going to previously provide funding of $500 million, while the Andhra Pradesh Government was going to contribute $200 million.

-Going by reports, it remains unclear if the formation of the committee is solely related to determining the scope of the Amaravati project.
-Further clarity is expected only after the submission of the requested report.
+Going by reports, it remains unclear if the formation of the committee is solely related to determining the scope of the Amaravati project or not.
+Further clarity is expected only post the submission of the requested report.